lucasjoliveau/doc/en/developer/tutorials/getting_started/12_sprinkles.md

 ### Model

-Odoo provides several ways to set a default order.
+Konvergo ERP provides several ways to set a default order.
 The most common way is to define the `_order` attribute directly in the model.
 This way, the retrieved records will follow a deterministic order which will be consistent in all views including when records are searched programmatically.
 By default there